bini1995/invoice-uploader-ai/README.md

 - Fraud pattern detection for suspicious vendor activity
 - Timeline view of invoice changes
 - Recurring invoice detection with notifications
+- Recurring billing templates with automated sending and payment retries
 - Linked invoice relationship graph to spot duplicates and vendor patterns
 - Smart auto-fill suggestions for vendor tags and payment terms
 - Analytics and reports page with filtering and PDF export